As part of our regional stroke system, there are several services available in the community to help patients with their recovery.

-Located at the KW Campus, the clinic is housed in the hospital’s Kaufman building (at 40 Green Street).
+Located at the KW Campus, the clinic is housed in the hospital’s Forty Green building (at 40 Green Street).
 We are open from Monday to Friday from 8 am until 4 pm.
 Accessible pay parking is available outside the building, or you’re welcome to park in the KW Campus parking garage.

 We help patients to reduce their risk of additional strokes.
 We do this by providing early assessments and the right interventions, fast access to diagnostic tests, and education about managing and reducing risks.

 - Fast access to stroke specialists and diagnostic tests;

 - Risk factor screening and counseling; and

 - Referrals to neurosurgical and outpatient services as needed.